flipperdevices/flipperzero-firmware/README.md

 You need a **geiger counter** board to run this application.
 This board can be used : https://aliexpress.com/item/1005004074447209.html

 **Note :** this board uses a **J305** geiger tube.
 According this [website](https://www.rhelectronics.store/j305-glassy-geiger-muller-tube-nuclear-radiation-sensor) gamma conversion factor is **0.0081** for this tube.
 This value has been declared in the header of the source file so you can change it easily if needed.
-Incorrect conversion factor will give false measurements when **μSv/m** / **mSv/y** has been selected.
+Incorrect conversion factor will give false measurements when **μSv/m** / **mSv/y** is selected.

 The geiger counter board can be powered with +5V power pin of the **Flipper Zero**.
 This pin will automatically be enabled when the program is launched.